justinmajetich/AirBnB_clone/README.md

 Future Projects: Airline and Road transport system, Booking APP.
 Take home lessons:
 - List comprehensions is more time efficient than iterative methods
-- An Untested code is an untrusted
+- An Untested code is an untrusted code.